aazaff/quantitativeFossils.R/README.md

 + v.0.010 - Added [communityMatrix.R](#communitymatrixr) and [cullMatrix.R](#cullmatrixr) modules.

 ## communityMatrix.R
-A set of functions written by [Andrew A. Zaffos](https://macrostrat.org/) for downloading data from the Paleobiology Database, and organizing it into a community matrix of samples by taxa, where "samples" are based on  one of the variables in the Paleobiology Database - e.g., Plate ID, Geologic Age.
+A set of functions for downloading data from the Paleobiology Database, and organizing it into a community matrix of samples by taxa, where "samples" are based on  one of the variables in the Paleobiology Database - e.g., Plate ID, Geologic Age.

 Can be accessed directly in R using: